preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 You can "detach" (delete) a site if needed.
 Then the following permissions are needed:

 + For an Omnia Teamwork app: App Administrator permissions.
-+ For a Sharepoint site: Site Owner or Site Collection Administrator permissions.
++ For a SharePoint site: Site Owner or Site Collection Administrator permissions.

 **Note!** What actually happens when you click the dust bin to delete a site, is that the site is detached.
 That is true for all Teamwork sites, regardless of if they have been created in or attached to Omnia.